leminlimez/Nugget/README.md

 # Nugget
 Unlock your device's full potential!

-Sparserestore works on all versions iOS 17.0-17.7 and iOS 18.0-18.1 beta 4.
-There is partial support for iOS 17.7.1 and iOS 18.1b5-18.2 beta 2.
+Sparserestore works on all versions iOS 17.0-18.2 developer beta 2.
+There is partial support for iOS 18.2 developer beta 3 and newer.

-**iOS 18.2 developer beta 3 (public beta 2) and newer is not supported.**
+**Mobilegestalt and AI Enabler tweaks are not supported for iOS 18.2.** It will never be supported, do not make issues asking for when it is supported.

 Make sure you have installed the [requirements](#requirements) if you are on Windows or Linux.